scetx/datax/README.md

 # AdShift
 AdShift aims to identify bias in advertising models and diversify their audience targeting strategies to combat such bias.
-This project was developed in collaboration between students in the Data-X course at UC Berkeley and mentors from Kinesso of Interpublic Group, with all members listed below:
+This project was developed in collaboration between students in the Data-X course at UC Berkeley and mentors from Kinesso of Interpublic Group.

 ## Introduction and Problem
 Kinesso is the marketing intelligence engine of Interpublic Group, and as a company, it focuses on using data and technology to improve media and marketing performance.
 Kinesso directs the purchase of millions of digital advertising impressions every second using advanced targeting strategies.